Recording of the Event

 Mount Mary’s Women’s Leadership Institute is excited to offer access to a recording of Jessica Shortall's keynote, "What We Tell Ourselves About Gender and Work."
 Your email receipt will include the url and password information for the video.

-Jessica Shortall was astonished when, upon returning to work after maternity leave, a co-worker asked how she enjoyed her “vacation.”
+Jessica Shortall, an advocate for gender equity and author of “Work.
+Pump.
+Repeat,” was astonished when, upon returning to work after maternity leave, a co-worker asked how she enjoyed her “vacation.”

 “I’d never been on a vacation like that before,” Shortall said in disbelief as she shared the experience with a group of over 300 Milwaukee area business leaders and members of the Mount Mary community.
 The perception that caregiving is misunderstood and undervalued in the workplace, was the topic of her keynote presentation at the Voices of Leadership event on March 21.

-“Such perceptions are not fair to the health, happiness or well-being of women or men,” she said.
+“Such perceptions are not fair to the health, happiness or well-being of women or men,” Shortall said.
 “Yet there is no enemy imposing this on us.
 We buy into it.”

-Shortall challenged the audience to consider the inputs that reinforce gender stereotypes, from unrealistic stock photography – one image depicting a mother balancing a baby on one hip and a laptop on the other - to the children’s books that parents read to children at bedtime.
+Shortall challenged the audience to consider the factors that reinforce gender stereotypes, from unrealistic stock photography – an image depicting a mother balancing a baby on one hip and a laptop on the other - to the children’s books that parents read to children at bedtime.

-Whether or not women are caregivers, their roles are defined within the context of caregiving, whether that is caring for their children or aging relatives.
+Whether women are caregivers or not, their roles are defined within the context of caregiving for either their children or aging relatives.
 This translates into lower wages, career potential and representation in various fields.

 And while many men want to actively enter into caregiving roles, they are also limited by society’s perceptions and are often seen in a comedic light, such as “Mr. Mom.”